Zhou Yang (politician): History

+In accordance with the instructions of Comrade Mao Zedong and the recent "Instructions on the Reform of the Traditional Opera" but the Central People's Government Administration, the main policy of the reform of the opera is to encourage free competition among various forms of opera to achieve "a hundred flowers blooming and to drive out the old and bring in the new."

 In August 1956, Ding Ling was accused during the Sufan Movement of forming an anti-party clique.
 As part of her response to the allegations, she criticized Zhou for his extramarital affair.
 Ding's criticism of Zhou was widely circulated among Communist Party Officials.
 In response, Zhou alleged that Ding was unchaste and not loyal to the Communist Party.
 Although in 1957 Zhou apologized for going too far in his allegations, he remained a lifelong political opponent and critic of Ding.

 Beginning in the middle of 1958, the new folk song movement sought to compile folk songs and poetry.
 Among the major compendiums of these folk works was Red Flag Ballads, compiled by Zhou and Guo Moruo, which presented the works of amateur poets anonymously as part of an effort to develop the figure of the mass writer in communist art and literature.

 Zhou's report, On the Military Tasks of Philosophy and Social Science Workers, delivered to Mao in 1963, was one of the catalysts for the Cultural Revolution.

-However, during the late stage of the Cultural Revolution Zhou was himself imprisoned after falling out of favor due to differing view points on the importance of art in politics.
+During the late stage of the Cultural Revolution Zhou was himself imprisoned after falling out of favor due to differing view points on the importance of art in politics.

-After the Cultural Revolution ended, he was rehabilitated and given new political offices.
+After the Cultural Revolution ended, he was rehabilitated and given new political offices, being elected to the Chinese Communist Party's Central Committee at the party's Eleventh National Congress.
 At that time he apologized to victims of past campaigns.
 He also advocated the humanist aspects of Marxism within the Communist Party near the end of his life, and was criticized again for such views.